2024 Grace Gardens Newsletter

 Please place Grace Gardens in the subject box

-It was very hot open house day with temperature climbing into the 90's.
-That didn't slow down our diggers or visitors.
-It was fun.
 Daylily people are special.
 And I for one, am happy to have so many special friends.
-It was quoted long ago, that it isn't about flowers, daylilies are about making and keeping friends.
+It was quoted not so long ago, that it isn't about flowers, daylilies are about making and keeping friends.
 Grace Gardens experiences prove this over and over again.
 Yes, it is hard work to keep the garden going but the friendship rewards are legendary.

-Open house this year will be a little earlier, July 15, earlier than I like but scheduling helpers takes precedence.
-Still, with a warmer spring, it might be a good idea.
+There will be no open house in 2025 nor in future years beyond.
+If our existing visitors continue to come during bloom season, we will be able to maintain the garden.
+There are cost associated with garden maintenence.
 Typically, our peak bloom falls right around July 18.
-We like to go on the late side of that date as most of our own daylily creations are on the later side, by design.
+It is better to be on the late side of that date as most of our own daylily creations are on the later side, by design.
 Kathy and I both focused on hybridizing later daylilies to extend the bloom season.

-So, as 2023 rolls around, we still plan to be here in Grace Gardens.
-It is my hope and prayers that you and yours will fair well in 2023, that health and prosperity will hold you high.
+So, as 2025 rolls closer our hope and prayers that you and yours will fair well in the remainder of 2024 and into 2025 and that health and prosperity will hold you high.
 We will never forget you and know you will do the same.

 See you in the garden.